Games & Quizzes

 /ˈfôrwərd/

 Toward what is ahead; in front.
-Toward a future time; to a more advanced state. attacking sports player.
-To send something to another address or person.
+Toward the front in place; in front. attacking sports player. send letter on to further destination.